Mike Haridopolos: Florida legislature

-He sought the Republican nomination to challenge incumbent U.S. Senator Bill Nelson in 2012.
-The Washington Post identified him as "one of the state Republican Party's rising stars".
-On July 18, 2011, Haridopolos released a campaign video stating that he would no longer seek the nomination for the 2012 U.S. Senate seat, effectively ending his campaign.
+Haridopolos sought the Republican nomination to challenge incumbent U.S. Senator Bill Nelson in 2012.
+On July 18, 2011, Haridopolos released a campaign video stating that he would no longer seek the nomination, effectively ending his campaign.

 His candidacy received a number of endorsements, including former Arkansas Governor Mike Huckabee, U.S. Congressman Connie Mack, CFO Jeff Atwater, and Agriculture Commissioner Adam Putnam.
 He dropped out of the campaign in July 2011 in order to focus on his position as President of the Florida Senate.

-Term as Senate President

-During his first term as Senate President, he oversaw the balancing of the state's budget which suffered a $4 billion shortfall.